RoobanSappani/Automated-Supermarket-Inventory-Replenishment/README.md

 ![collage](https://user-images.githubusercontent.com/63201896/126937855-a686a0ca-c380-49d0-b8ad-bcf6a8961e0e.png)

 For this task I had used the SKU110 dataset.
-It consists of train, validation and test sets.
+It consists of train (8232 images), validation (587 images) and test (2940 images) sets.
 The annotations for the images are provided as a csv file.
+The number of bounding boxes may vary from image to image.
 An example of the csv file is shown below.

 ![annotations_example](https://user-images.githubusercontent.com/63201896/126936547-9248ea30-2853-48e3-9f65-be2a4c717543.PNG)